flojoy-ai/docs/docs/instruments-database/Power Supplies/Keysight-N5767A/Keysight-N5767A.md

 power_supply.close()
 ```

-This script creates a class `KeysightN5767A` that represents the Keysight N5767A Power Supply.
+This script creates a class `KeysightN5767A` that represents the Keysight (Agilent) N5767A Power Supply.
 It defines properties and methods to control and measure the current and voltage of the power supply.

 The script then creates a VISA adapter using `VISAAdapter("GPIB0::22::INSTR")`, where `"GPIB0::22::INSTR"` is the address of the power supply.
 You may need to change this address to match your setup.